 (3) When the action is for marriage dissolution or separate maintenance, and the court has; ordered service by published notice;

 (4) When the subject of the action is real or personal property within the state in or upon which the defendant has or claims a lien or interest, or the relief demanded consists wholly or partly in excluding the defendant from any such interest or lien;

-(5) When the action is to foreclose a mortgage or to enforce a lien on real estate within the state.
-The summons may be served by three weeks’ published notice in any of the cases enumerated herein when the complaint and an affidavit of the plaintiff or the plaintiff’s attorney have been filed with the court.
-The affidavit shall state the existence of one of the enumerated cases, and that affiant believes the defendant is not a resident of the state or cannot be found therein, and either that the affiant has mailed a copy of the summons to the defendant at the defendant’s place of residence or that such residence is not known to the affiant.
+(5) When the action is to foreclose a mortgage or enforce a lien on real estate within the state.
+The summons may be served by three weeks’ published notice in any cases enumerated herein when the complaint and an affidavit of the plaintiff or the plaintiff’s attorney have been filed with the court.
+The affidavit shall state the existence of one of the enumerated cases.
+That affiant believes the defendant is not a resident of the state or cannot be found therein, and either that the affiant has mailed a copy of the summons to the defendant at the defendant’s place of residence or that such residence is not known to the affiant.
 The service of the summons shall be deemed complete 21 days after the first publication.

 (c) Service Outside United States.
 Unless otherwise provided by law, service upon an individual, other than an infant or an incompetent person, may be effected in a place not within the state:

 (1) by any internationally agreed means reasonably calculated to give notice, such as those means authorized by the Hague Convention on the Service Abroad of Judicial and Extra-judicial Documents; or